 The London Plan – prepared by the Mayor – is the spatial development strategy for London.
 It sets out policies – on everything from car parking to affordability – to which every borough’s detailed land use plan and planning decisions must conform.
-The plans are published in draft for public consultation, and planning inspectors hold public hearings to consider whether they are deliverable and in line with national policy.
-The inspectors’ reports are considered by the Mayor, and by Government ministers, who can instruct the Mayor to change the Plan if it clashes with national policy.
+The plan is published in draft for public consultation, and planning inspectors hold public hearings to consider whether they are deliverable and in line with national policy.
+The inspectors’ reports are considered by the Mayor, and by ministers, who can instruct the Mayor to change the plan if it clashes with national policy.

 The Mayor also has specific powers over planning applications.
 If a proposal is of ‘strategic significance’ (eg, if it is for a building more than 30 metres high or is for more than 150 homes), it must be referred to the Mayor for his views.
 The Mayor makes comments, which are reported to the local planning committee, but can also instruct the local planning committee to refuse planning permission or say that he wishes to take the decision himself, if he is concerned that the council’s decision might not be in line with his policies.
 Like borough planning decisions, those taken by the Mayor can be the subjects of appeal to Government.

 The Mayor can also, like other planning authorities, charge community infrastructure levy (CIL) to pay for strategic infrastructure, and currently charges CIL to developers in some parts of London, to pay towards Crossrail and in the future towards Crossrail 2.